diyabc/diyabc.github.io/README.md

 # Graphical User Interface for DIYABC-RF software

-### !! **IMPORTANT**: an important release is due before the end of June 2021 (the planning is now fixed, after several delays).
-It will fix numerous ongoing issues.
-Please wait for this new release before opening new issues.
-It was previously planned for May 12th, and we are really sorry for the delay, the final development stage did not go as smoothly as we expected !!

-> **Disclaimer:** `DIYABC-RF GUI` is under final development stage and not officially released yet.
+> **Disclaimer:** `DIYABC-RF GUI` is under final development stage.
 You may still encounter a few bugs.
+Please check ongoing issues or fill a new one [here](https://github.com/diyabc/diyabcGUI/issues) if you encounter any problem.

 We provide a graphical user interface (GUI) for the `DIYABC-RF` software [1], called `DIYABC-RF GUI`.